Research

 Presentations

-• Morrison, K. (2026) The Sea as Exile and Belonging: Women’s Stories of Scotland’s Coasts.
-Presentation at the St Magnus Conference, Institute for Northern Studies, April 2026.
+Morrison, K. (2026) The Sea as Exile and Belonging: Women’s Stories of Scotland’s Coasts.
+Paper presented at the St Magnus Conference, University of the Highlands and Islands - Institute for Northern Studies, Perth, April 2026.

-• Morrison, K. (2024) Intangible Knowledge Transmission.
+Morrison, K. (2024) Intangible Knowledge Transmission.
 Invited speaker at the Transnational Island Museologies Conference, University of St Andrews (presented remotely), June 2024.

-• Morrison, K. (2023) The Power of Stories to Bring Us Together, Even When We Are Apart.
+Morrison, K. (2023) The Power of Stories to Bring Us Together, Even When We Are Apart.
 Invited speaker on the COAST project at the Association of Heritage Interpretation Conference, Lincoln (presented remotely), October 2023.